JakeTrock/CleanConnect/README.md

 * re-do comments to make code more legible
 * possible migrate /print and /pdf to tags
 * possible change to status codes
+* add .catch with error logging to all promise functions with .catch((e)=>console.error(e));
+* make all errors this style:
+	success: false,
+	reason: "Post not found",
+	moreDetailed: err
+* add more swears to [comment validation](/validation/apr.js)
+* use uuid validate to check url based uuids for validity

 ### future
 * add email notifications of errors